 Just like many Dads who didn’t make a name for themselves in sports, it was hard for Rich to hang up his boots.
 Also, deal with his unsuccessful career.

 On a personal note, Daniel Richard is an extremely pushy, determined and over-ambitious Dad.
-He is a personal coach – strictly committed to his son and very crazy about his football progress.
+He is a personal coach – strictly committed to his son and very baffled about his football progress.
 According to Branko Milenkovski, Jamal’s coach in Lehnerz;

 I know Rich as someone who is extremely crazy about his son’s football.